SirTori/indenticator/README.md

     "indenticator.width": 1,
     /* Line style of the indent marker (e.g. "solid", "dashed", "dotted", ...) */
     "indenticator.style": "solid",
-    /* Wether to display the hover near the indent line */ "indenticator.showHover": false,
+    /* Whether to display the hover near the indent line */ "indenticator.showHover": false,
     /* Lines before the current indent to be shown on hover */ "indenticator.hover.peekBack": 1,